Automotive

 Cost per mile benchmarks by vehicle type

 Use these benchmarks to put your results in context.
-The IRS 2024 business mileage rate of $0.67/mile is designed to cover average expenses for a typical American driver at average annual miles.
+The IRS 2024 business mileage rate of $0.67/mile is designed to cover average expenses for a typical American driver.

 Understanding total vehicle cost per mile